Optimise the returns process for Importing Goods to Switzerland

 The fact that the rate for the Post office variant in Switzerland is twice as high as in other countries is clear proof of its quality.
 Swiss Post has an extremely dense network that the Swiss appreciate.

 As a cross-border trader, do not underestimate the importance of comfort and convenience when returning goods!
-Foreign logistics companies such as DHL, DPD or courier services such as UPS or Fedex also offer return solutions.
+Foreign logistics companies or courier services also offer return solutions.
 Due to the high costs, however, their network is far from as dense as that of the local favourite, the Swiss Post.
 This is particularly true in rural, less frequented places.
 This means a large number of your customers would have to make a great effort to return the products.For example, they might have to post the shipments in a neighbouring town.

 - Professional tip: